William Mercer Green: Bishop of Mississippi

 Green was elected in 1849 as the first bishop of the diocese of Mississippi.
-He was the 51st bishop in the ECUSA, and was consecrated in St. Andrew's Church, Jackson, Mississippi, February 24, 1850 by Bishops James Hervey Otey, Leonidas Polk, and Nicholas Hamner Cobbs.
+He was the 51st bishop in the Episcopal Church, and was consecrated in St. Andrew's Church, Jackson, Mississippi, February 24, 1850 by Bishops James Hervey Otey, Leonidas Polk, and Nicholas Hamner Cobbs.
 He consecrated the Chapel of the Cross in 1852.
 He was among founders of the University of the South, at Sewanee, Tennessee, in 1860 and became its chancellor in 1867.

 The Episcopal Church in Mississippi grew under Green's leadership, increasing to thirty-three parishes by 1855.
 During the American Civil War, Bishop Green allied with the Episcopal Church in the Confederate States of America.
 The Battle of Jackson forced Green from the city, and he found the Church destroyed upon his return.

 In 1882, in ailing health, Green requested the aid of a coadjutor bishop, and Hugh Miller Thompson was elected to the position.

-Green printed a few sermons on "Baptismal Regeneration" and "apostolic succession," as well as an oration on "The Influence of Christianity upon the Welfare of Nations" (1831).
+Green printed sermons on "Baptismal Regeneration" and "apostolic succession," as well as an oration on "The Influence of Christianity upon the Welfare of Nations" (1831).
 He also published a brief "Memoir of the Right Reverend Bishop Ravenscroft, of North Carolina" (1830).
 His "Life of the Right Reverend Bishop Otey, of Tennessee" (1886) was published posthumously.